Qihoo360/huststore/hustdb/doc/doc/en/api/ha/sadd.md

 This parameter must be put in `http body`.
 *  **ver** (Optional)

-This Interface is an proxy interface for `/hustdb/sadd`.
+This Interface is a proxy interface for `/hustdb/sadd`.
 See more details in [here](../hustdb/hustdb/sadd.md).

 **Sample:**